 In 2016, she was contracted as a writer/director with Super Deluxe and formerly as a producer/director at BAMM.tv.
 Angela has worked as a professional freelance director, producer and 1st AD for the past 13 years on features, documentaries, and commercials with companies such as Audi, Sony, CW, MTV and Google while teaching film to marginalized communities at various programs across California. [full bio]

 BRANDON SOO HOO

-Brandon Soo Hoo (born November 2, 1995) is an Asian American actor, known for playing Tran in the 2008 film Tropic Thunder and for his series regular role on the Cartoon Network sketch comedy series Incredible Crew.
-Soo Hoo also plays Scott Fuller on the El Rey Network horror-drama series From Dusk till Dawn: The Series, based on the film of the same name from Director Robert Rodriguez.
+Brandon Soo Hoo (born November 2, 1995) is an Asian American actor, known for playing Tran in the 2008 film Tropic Thunder Recently, you can catch him on Hulu’s Pen15 and the new Sci-Fi Action Adventure Epic Qi: Spacetime Warriors.
+Soo Hoo was also a series regular on the Cartoon Network sketch comedy series Incredible Crew and he played Scott Fuller on the El Rey Network horror-drama series From Dusk till Dawn: The Series, based on the film of the same name from Director Robert Rodriguez.

 Brandon currently resides in Los Angeles, where he continues to build his acting career, as well as his training in martial arts.